Josue-JP/File-Transfer/README.md

 Easy way to transfer files inside the local network!

+***Please keep in mind that this project is still in a beta phase as I still want to implement security features and make it available to remote sites.***

 ### Steps for use:

 1. When connecting to another device, please specify the correct `SERVER_IP` and `PORT` address located on lines 6 & 7 of the *cli.py* file.